PED-06.S3.AE.01

 Knowledge(Performance) Targets

-- I can define mature pattern and trajectory.
+• I can define distance and power.

 Reasoning (Performance) Targets